 \section{Introduction}

-Computer generated art~\cite{hertzmann2018art} has become a topic of focus lately, due to revolutionary advancements in deep learning.
-Neural style transfer \cite{gatys2016image} is a groundbreaking approach where high-level styles from artwork can be re-targeted to photographs using deep neural networks.
+Computer generated art~\citep{hertzmann2018art} has become a topic of focus lately, due to revolutionary advancements in deep learning.
+Neural style transfer \citep{gatys2016image} is a groundbreaking approach where high-level styles from artwork can be re-targeted to photographs using deep neural networks.
 While there has been numerous works and extensions on this topic, there are deficiencies in existing methods.
 For complex artworks, the methods that rely on matching neural network features and feature statistics, do not sufficiently capture the concept of style at the semantic level.
 Methods based on image-to-image translation \citep{isola2017image} are able to learn domain specific definitions of style, but do not scale well to a large number of styles.

 In addressing these challenges, we found that style transfer can be formulated as a particular instance of a general problem, where the dataset has two complementary factors of variation, with one of the factors labelled, and the goal is to train a generative network where the two factors can be fully disentangled and controlled independently.
-For the style transfer problem, these two factors are style and content.
+For the style transfer problem, we have labelled style and unlabelled content.

-Based on various adversarial training techniques, we propose a solution to the problem of these two factors and call our method Generative Adversarial Disentangling Network.
+Based on various adversarial training techniques, we propose a solution to the problem and call our method Generative Adversarial Disentangling Network.
 Our approach consists of two main stages.
 First, we train a style-independent content encoder, then we introduce a dual-conditional generator based on auxiliary classifier GANs.

 We demonstrate the disentanglement performance of our approach on a large dataset of anime portraits with over a thousand artist-specific styles, where our decomposition approach outperforms existing methods in terms of level of details and visual quality.
-Our method can faithfully generate portraits with proper style-specific aspect ratios, shapes, and appearances of facial features, including eyes, mouth, chin, hair, blushes, highlights, contours, as well as overall color saturation and contrast.
+Our method can faithfully generate portraits with proper style-specific shapes and appearances of facial features, including eyes, mouth, chin, hair, blushes, highlights, contours, as well as overall color saturation and contrast.
 To show the generality of our method, we also include results on the NIST handwritten digit dataset where we can disentangle between writer identity and digit class when only the writer is labelled, or alternatively when only the digit is labelled.